Pillar III reports

 - deliberating and submitting proposals concerning the interest rate and liquidity risk exposure of the banking book and defines capital management actions required.

-The Credit, Credit Policies and Credit Assessment Committee of the Parent Company:
+The Credit, and Credit Policies Committee of the Parent Company:

 - formulates credit process guidelines and expresses an opinion, at least once a year, on credit policies by verifying their commercial sustainability and consistency with risk appetite levels;

-- Within the Internal Control System, third-level controls are carried out by the Internal Audit Area, second-level controls by the Risk Management Division and first-level controls by the Business Control Units.
+Within the Internal Control System, third-level controls are carried out by the Chief Audit Executive Division (Internal Audit), second-level controls by the Chief Risk Officer Division and the Compliance Area, and first-level controls by the Business Control Units.

 These models were subsequently developed and their scope of application extended to Group entities not originally included in the initial scope of validation.